 Potential tax issues arising from international travel restrictions

 Managing international staff through the COVID-19 crisis will be increasingly demanding: in many cases physical assignments will not happen, be delayed or postponed and redundancies may increase.
 Here are some important issues to consider:

 If assignees need to stay in the UK or come back to the UK because of the virus, they will need to consider the impact on their UK residence days under the Statutory Residence Test – see below.

 Many staff with international roles will have returned home so are working from a single location: those with cross border ‘commuter’ jobs may now be working remotely from their home jurisdiction.
-We expect that a number of countries will introduce concessions to their usual rules – for example, we understand that France may not insist on French social security if employees have to remain there for an unexpected period of up to 60 days.
+A number of countries introduced temporary concessions to their usual rules.
 However, without an official, multi-country relaxation of tax and social security rules there will be tax impacts for both the employee and employer to manage.

 Of course, all jurisdictions will still expect all relevant tax returns and filings to be made and, as yet, deadlines have not been moved.

 It is vital for employers to have a strategy for dealing with their international employees and to ensure that all issues are thought through before final action is taken, otherwise unintended consequences and costs will arise.
 For help and advice - contact us.

 Directors, corporate residence and economic substance